Preparedness Advice Blog

 Yesterday we discussed ways of protecting your gardens from rodents and small animals.
 So I thought that today we would talk about ways of protecting your gardens from insects and diseases.
 Now this is much harder, because there are so many different types of insect and diseases that can affect your plants.

 How much your garden is affected by disease and insects is partly dependent on your climate.
 Gardens in dry climates with cold winters suffer fewer disease problems than warm, moist climates.
-This is one aspect of gardening that you don’t have much control over. …Read More...
+This is one aspect of gardening that you don’t have much control over.
+Fortunately, how you take care of your garden also plays a big role in controlling disease and insects.…Read More...

 As we get older, we start to develop different physical complaints.
 Now some of these can affect our lives if we let them.
 For instance, both my wife and my father still like to garden, but both have problems tending plants at ground level.
 My wife has some arthritis and my father who is almost 93 has bad knees.
 But with a little bit of planning we have made it possible for both to continue to garden by using raised bed gardening.